AmoebeLabs/material3-themes-manual/docs/design/convert-to-homeassistant-theme.md

   - Swiss Army Knife
 ---

 !!!
-Warning "This conversion is based on the new JSON format"
+Success "The steps in this manua are based on the new Material Theme Builder JSON export format"
-    The old DSP format is not supported anymore by the Material Theme Builder as an export option!
+    The old DSP format is not supported anymore by the Material Theme Builder v2 as an export option!

 ##:material-home-floor-3: Introduction